 Nevertheless, I saw it as a challenge.

-But then it dawned on me that the impending weather might actually be a good thing.
-The deadline would nudge me to get started as early in the day as possible, and also push me to finish.
+But then it dawned on me that the impending weather might be a good thing.
+The deadline would nudge me to get started as early in the day as possible, and push me to finish.

 And guess what?

 In this instance, setting a deadline helped me accomplish a meaningful goal, and while it may seem like a relatively insignificant one, it has the potential to impact a lot of other areas of my life (which is precisely why I see it as an act of self-care).

 Which project have you been putting off?
 And how can you create a deadline to get it checked off once and for all?